2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Starz of Tomorrow

-Recommended for recreational dancers with minimal to no competition experience
+The STARZ OF TOMORROW level is designed for Novice/Recreational dancers with minimal to no competition experience

-• Basic knowledge and mastery of simple technical skills
+• Demonstrates basic knowledge of simple technical skills

-• Basic understanding and execution of body lines, placement, flexibility, control, stage presence and timing
+• Demonstrates basic understanding of body lines, placement, flexibility, control, stage presence and timing

-• Clean execution of simple choreography with beginning level performance quality
+• Demonstrates simple choreography with beginning level performance quality

 TECHNICAL SKILL SET: